marcduiker/marcduiker.github.io/_posts/2022-11-02-one-year-at-ably.md

 ## Content creation

 Before I joined Ably, I mostly worked on event-driven architectures using .NET-based backends and Azure services (Azure Functions, CosmosDB, Service Bus).
-Ably really shines when real-time communication is needed between clients, or between servers and clients, so this meant I had to get up to speed with client-side programming, and WebSocket based communication using the Ably SDK.
+Ably really shines when real-time communication is needed between clients, or between servers and clients, so this meant I had to get up to speed with client-side programming, and WebSocket-based communication using the Ably SDK.

 During my onboarding, I created my first demo, [Agile Flush](https://agileflush.ably.dev/), a small and playful web app to do remote planning poker.
 This was my first introduction to VueJS and the Ably client SDK, and after a while I got to like working with Vue.
-It did took me some time to get used to the toolchain though.
+It did take me some time to get used to the toolchain though.

-I've stuck to using Vue (TypeScript based, with Vite as the dev tooling) for most of my demos where I need a front-end.
+I've stuck to using Vue (TypeScript based, with Vite for the dev tooling) for most of my demos where I need a front-end.
 It pairs nicely with Azure Static Web Apps that I use for hosting the demos.

-Here's a list with all the demos I've created so far, incl related content pieces.
+Here's a list with all the demos I've created so far, including related content pieces.

 ### Agile Flush

+A playful web app for remote poker planning.
+The clients publish their votes and actions to Ably, and Ably pushes the updates to the subscribed clients.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2022/11/02/agileflush_screenshot.png" alt="Agile Flush web app">